Yasser Shaheen

-Yasser Shaheen (ياسر شاهين, born in Homs) is a Syrian footballer, who currently play for Al-Shabab SC (Seeb) in the Oman Professional League.
+Yasser Shaheen (ياسر شاهين, born in Homs) is a Syrian footballer, who played for Al-Shabab SC (Seeb) in the Oman Professional League.

 International career

 Shaheen is currently a member of the Syrian Senior national team and the Syrian U-23 national team.

 He was a part of the Syrian U-23 national team in the Mediterranean Games 2009 in Italy and he scored one goal against Italy U20 in the first match of the group-stage.